Skip to main content

 A good way to start your accessory dwelling project is by collecting some basic information about your home and property.

 • Determine what your interior walls are made of: Check this by removing the faceplate of a light switch.
-Note how thick the materials is.
+Note how thick the material is.

 • Measure your yard: Take rough measurements from your lot line to your house or locate the survey pins at the corners of your lot.